 It worked great for a pair of vintage chairs (below).
 The creamy white color covered the dark green velvet just fine.
 It also has a very nice drape and body, perfect for giving the box pleat skirt soft folds and fullness.

 Last but not least is this 15 oz. heavyweight hemp canvas (below).
-It’s a classic — rustic, grainy, undyed and super strong.
+It’s a classic — rustic, grainy, and weighty.

-It’s sturdy yet supple after it’s washed, which is ideal for simple slipcover styles like a casual boxy chair and ottoman, a big floor pillow, seat cushion covers, etc. Great for upholstery, too.
+This fabric is ideal for very simple slipcover styles like a casual boxy chair and ottoman, a big floor pillow, seat cushion covers and pillows –styles that have very few seams.
+It’s also great for upholstery.

 I’m certain this canvas will wear well for a very long time and get softer and more beautiful.
 It’s thicker than the other hemp fabrics listed above so buy a yard, preshrink it and do a sew test on your home machine to make sure you can sew easily through multiple layers.